Art Explained : Editions

 Lastly, it is important to note that even if an artist releases a ‘limited edition’ with 25 prints for example, that doesn’t mean it has to stop there.
 Although it may be classified as a ‘limited edition’, the artist can extend an edition by creating a ‘second’,a ‘third’, or indeed any number of additional editions!
 Before that blows your mind completely, an important thing to note here: there are ethical terms around creating an edition, which means the artist has to destroy all the materials after finishing each edition’s print-run.
 So these extended editions are not created from the same plate as the first edition, and that's what makes them part of another edition within its own right!

-Despite the destruction of the ‘original’ plate, future editions are likely to keep the overall look and feel of the original design, but will often contain minor differences (because the artist has had to create that same image again from scratch, andslight variances tend to occur as it is a handcrafted process).
-It is very important to check if a particular print has more than one edition, and confirm which exact edition you are buying.
-Although ‘second’ and ‘third’ editions only happen very rarely, it is always crucial to confirm if there are any, because these will influence the monetary value of your piece in the long-run....
-And, yes, you guessed it!
-The first edition will tend to hold more value than the second, and the second will tend to hold more than the third….
-And so it goes on!
+Despite the destruction of the ‘original’ plate, future editions are likely to keep the overall look and feel of the original design, but will often contain minor differences (because the artist has had to create that same image again from scratch, and slight variances tend to occur as it is a handcrafted process).
+It is important to check if a particular print has more than one edition and confirm which exact edition you are buying.
+Although ‘second’ and ‘third’ editions only happen very rarely, it is crucial to confirm if there are any, because these will influence the monetary value of your piece in the long run.
+The first edition will tend to hold more value than the second, and the second will tend to hold more than the third… And so it goes on.

 Extra tip: Another term to be familiar with is ‘posthumous edition’.
 This term refers to an edition that was run after the artist's death.
 As this work is more distant from the artist, it will always be worth substantially less than any edition the artist made when they were alive.